feilipu/Arduino_FreeRTOS_Library/readme.md

 This library was the genesis of [generalised support for the ATmega platform within FreeRTOS](https://github.com/FreeRTOS/FreeRTOS-Kernel/pull/48).

 Over the past few years freeRTOS development has become increasingly 32-bit orientated, now including symmetric multiprocessing, with little change or improvement for the 8-bit world.
-As such I'm treating this FreeRTOS V11.0.1 (released January 1 2024) as my LTS release.
+As such I'm treating this FreeRTOS V11.0.1 (updated January 20 2024) as my LTS release.

 ## General